-Sponsored Agreements: According to CSU policy 16577430, sponsored agreements are grants and contracts.
+Sponsored Agreements: According to ICSUAM 11000, sponsored agreements are grants and contracts.
 Grants are defined as "... a financial contribution to a Recipient to carry out an approved project or activity.
-A Grant generally anticipates no substantial programmatic involvement of the Sponsor with the Recipient during performance of the project or activity, but Sponsors usually require deliverables/progress reports and/or final report - and an accounting of the use of funds or return of unused funds.
+A Grant generally anticipates no substantial programmatic involvement of the Sponsor with the Recipient during performance of the project or activity, but Sponsors usually request an accounting of the use of funds and of results of the project or activity.
 The University or Auxiliary may commit resources or services as a condition of the Grant."
-Contracts are defined as "... an agreement between the University or Auxiliary and a Sponsor to provide an economic benefit, generally in the form of services, for compensation.
+Further, ICSUAM 11000 notes that a contract is defined as "... an agreement between the University or Auxiliary and a Sponsor to provide an economic benefit, generally in the form of services, for compensation.
 The agreement is binding and creates a quid pro quo relationship between the parties."

-CSU policy 16577430 also stipulates that "...proposals for sponsored programs shall not be submitted to the sponsor without prior written approval of the president's designee and of the chief financial officer..."
+ICSUAM 11000 also stipulates that "...proposals for sponsored programs shall not be submitted to the sponsor without prior written approval of the president's designee and of the chief financial officer..."